Sombr

-Shane Michael Boose (born July 5, 2005), known professionally as Sombr is a Grammy nominated American singer, songwriter, and record producer.
-He released his debut single "Nothing Left to Say" in 2021 and his first extended play (EP) In Another Life in 2023, through Warner Records and his own imprint SMB.
+Shane Michael Boose (born July 5, 2005), known professionally as Sombr (stylized in lowercase), is an American singer-songwriter and musician.
+He released his debut single, "Nothing Left to Say", in 2021 and his first extended play (EP) In Another Life in 2023, through Warner Records and his own imprint, SMB.

-In 2025, Sombr released his debut studio album I Barely Know Her, which spawned two breakout hits "Back to Friends" and "Undressed", both of which reached the top 20 of the Billboard Global 200 and the Billboard Hot 100.
-Internationally, both songs also achieved notable success, charting within the top ten in multiple countries.
-He subsequently released two follow-up singles, "We Never Dated" and "12 to 12".
+In 2025, Sombr released his debut studio album, I Barely Know Her, which included his two breakout hits "Back to Friends" and "Undressed", both of which reached the top 20 of the Billboard Global 200 and the Billboard Hot 100.
+Internationally, both songs also had notable success, charting within the top ten in several countries.
+He subsequently released two followup singles, "We Never Dated" and "12 to 12".
 Sombr received nominations for Best New Artist at the 68th Grammy Awards and 2025 MTV Video Music Awards.
-At the VMAs, he was also nominated in two additional categories, winning Best Alternative Video for "Back to Friends".
+At the VMAs, he was nominated in two additional categories, winning Best Alternative Video for "Back to Friends".
+In 2026, he released "Homewrecker", the first single since his debut album.

 Early life

 Shane Michael Boose was born on July 5, 2005, in New York City, and raised on the Lower East Side.
-He is the son of Bennah Serfaty and Andy Boose, who have both worked for amfAR.
-Boose attended LaGuardia High School as a vocal major but dropped out during his junior year after releasing "Caroline" in June 2022.
-He is currently based in Los Angeles, California.
+He is the son of Andy Boose, who is the founder of AAB Productions, an event planning company, and Bennah Serfaty who works in PR at amFAR.
+His father is of German, Irish, and English descent and his mother is Jewish, with roots in Morocco, Lithuania, and Poland.
+Shane Boose attended LaGuardia High School as a vocal major but dropped out during his junior year after releasing "Caroline" in 2022.
+He is now based in Los Angeles.

 Boose was introduced to GarageBand at the end of elementary school and began experimenting with layering tracks and harmonies.
-In middle school, he advanced to using Logic Pro X and learning production techniques through online tutorials.
+In middle school, he began using Logic Pro and learning production techniques through online tutorials.
 By high school, he had started pursuing music more seriously and focused on producing his own material rather than working with outside producers.

 Career

 2021–2024: Career beginnings

 Boose adopted the stage name Sombr upon the release of his debut single, explaining that the name incorporated his initials (SMB) and reflected his emotional state at the time.
-He released his debut single "Nothing Left to Say" in October 2021.
-In early 2023, following the virality of his fourth single "Caroline" (2022), Sombr signed a record deal with Warner Records and released "Weak", his first single with the record label.
-In September 2023, he released his debut EP In Another Life, co-produced by Tony Berg.
+He released his debut single, "Nothing Left to Say", in October 2021.
+In early 2023, after his fourth single, "Caroline", went viral, Sombr signed a record deal with Warner Records and released "Weak", his first single with the record label.
+In September 2023, he released his debut EP, In Another Life, co-produced by Tony Berg.
+On November 17, 2023, he released the single "Would've Been You", which samples Flawed Mangoes' "The Beginning".